Haritha8/pokemon-type-effectiveness-console/README.md

 ## Environment Variables

-The application utilizes PokéAPI
+The application utilizes PokéAPI which is available at (https://pokeapi.co/).

-You can get this at (https://pokeapi.co/).

 ## Usage